CBSE Class 10 Science Chapter 9 Heredity and Evolution Notes:Download PDF Here

 Formation of Fossils

-Fossils are important pieces of evolutionary evidence and are formed by following steps:
+Fossils are important pieces of evolutionary evidence and are formed by the following steps:

 - Organisms die and they get buried in mud and silt.